robdunne/ytbot/README.md

 ytbot
 =====

-A 10 Minute YouTube Views Bot.

-As the description suggests, I quickly put this together to test the idea of making my own views bot for YouTube.
+A YouTube views bot.
+Quickly put together to test the idea - it does slowly add views but these may get flagged.

-It does add views, however those views also seem to get flagged - though haven't yet been removed - so it may need refinement.

 Use at your own risk.
+Feel free to improve it.

 Licence: http://www.wtfpl.net/